 A variety of external factors can limit or reduce Unilever’s business performance.
 The SWOT analysis model considers these external strategic factors as threats to the company.
 The following are the threats to Unilever’s consumer goods business:

 This SWOT analysis of Unilever highlights internal and external factors that managers must include in strategy development.
 The weaknesses of limited business diversification and imitable nature of products are significant because they influence business stability and performance.
-In this regard, a recommendation is to diversify the multinational company through the acquisition of related firms that are not necessarily in the consumer goods industry.
-Also, Unilever needs to consider product innovation as an opportunity to address competition and imitation.
-Based on this SWOT analysis, the consumer goods company must use its strengths, such as economies of scale, for product innovation to protect the business against the major threats in its industry environment.
+In this SWOT analysis case, a recommendation is to diversify the multinational company through the acquisition of related firms that are not necessarily in the consumer goods industry.
+Another recommendation is to enhance Unilever’s product innovation as an opportunity to address competition and imitation.
+Based on this SWOT analysis, the consumer goods company can use its strengths, such as economies of scale, for product innovation to protect the business against the major threats in its industry environment.

 References